pivotal/docs-tas-adapter/install.md

 ## <a id="configure-installation-settings"></a>Configuring the installation settings

-1. Generate a self-signed TLS certificate for ingress to the Application Service Adapter API.
+1. If you do not already have a certificate and private key pair for HTTPS ingress to the Application Service Adapter API, generate a self-signed certificate.

     If you are using `openssl`, or `libressl v3.1.0` or later: